- 1/4 cup heavy whipping cream

 - Flaked coconut, toasted, optional

 - In a saucepan, bring the cream, butter and corn syrup to a boil.
 Add chocolate and remove from the heat (do not stir).
 Let stand for 5 minutes.
-Whisk in Nutella until combined.
-Transfer to a small bowl.
+Whisk in hazelnut spread until combined.
+Transfer to a bowl.
 Cover and refrigerate for 45-60 minutes or until thickened, stirring every 15 minutes.

 - Shape 1 heaping teaspoonful of chocolate mixture into an egg.
 Place on a parchment paper-lined baking sheet.
 Repeat with remaining mixture.
 Refrigerate until firm, about 5-10 minutes.

-- Meanwhile, in a microwave-safe bowl, melt candy coating; stir until smooth.
+- Meanwhile, in a small saucepan, melt candy coating over medium-low heat.
 Stir in food coloring.
 Dip eggs into candy coating; allow excess to drip off.
 Return to baking sheet and immediately sprinkle with coffee granules.
 Let stand until set.
 Store in an airtight container in the refrigerator.
 Serve eggs on a nest of coconut if desired.
 Yield: 3 dozen.

 "Has anyone figured out how to tweak the food color addition?
 It got confusing with the "white chocolate" issue.
 I think the problem was the "white candy coating discs" were referred to as chocolate.
 Is that what the problem is?
 I'm still wondering.Also, has anyone tried this with chocolate cookie crumbs (like Oreos) instead of coffee granules?
 I think that's what I will try after there is clarification/editing the food coloring issue.
 Thanks All!CJ2"